 Women are primarily interested in a long term relationship and parenthood; these are not secondary interests as they are with men.

-There are stereotypes about men and women that specifically pertain to sexuality.
+There are stereotypes about women and men that specifically pertain to sexuality.
 Society views a man who does not comply with these stereotypes with suspicion.
 “What’s wrong with this guy?
 He has no balls.”
 A woman who does not comply with these stereotypes gets chastised.
 “Get a load of this slut!
 She’s a nymphomaniac.”

-Some stereotypes about men and women that pertain to sexuality are:
+Sexual stereotypes about men and women that pertain to sexuality include:

 Men are more sexual than women.